INSPECTION & ACCEPTANCE OF SEED

 · Off-site Mixing:

 Seed mixtures certified by an approved source may be incorporated into the project.
 Each shipment to a project shall be accompanied by proper report and certification documents described in this IM.
+Seed bags shall be tagged with bag weight and lot number corresponding to certification documents.

 Each shipment to a project should be inspected for damage, loss or contamination, and sufficiency to demonstrate required application rate.
 Bags shall arrive onsite from seed conditioner in sealed/unopened bags.